 noindex, Yoast SEO automatically assumes you want to set it to

 noindex, follow.
 This means that search engines will still follow the links on those pages.
-If you do not want the search engines to follow the links, set the radio button to nofollow:
+If you do not want the search engines to follow the links, your answer to the following question should be ‘No’: